Project-Herophilus/Project-Herophilus-Assets/Platform-Content/ImplementationGuides/FHIR.md

 [KafkaWindows](https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/KafkaWindows.md)<br/>

 ## Step 2: FHIR Server Startup
 The platform is all about working with other technologies as needed.
-If you are workign with an external FHIR server you will need to ensure it is started and you have the base URL for all API endpoints it presents for processing.
+If you are working with an external FHIR server you will need to ensure it is started and you have the base URL for all API endpoints it presents for processing.
 The URL is critical in helping iDaaS FHIR route data properly.